vemel/handsdown/docs/handsdown_module_record.md

     docstring: Union[str, NoneType],
     is_class: bool,
     is_related: bool,
+    signature: str,
 )
 ```

-Representation of an imported module object.
+Dataclass for an imported module object.

 #### Arguments